 With OneLogin Desktop, a new kind of endpoint management, users can leverage the secure profiles of laptop and desktop computers enrolled with the OneLogin Cloud Directory.
 Once users have logged into their secure profiles with their OneLogin Cloud Directory credentials, they can directly access all their apps via the OneLogin SSO portal.
 In other words, once users are logged into their operating system, they don’t need to login again to access corporate apps, freeing up their time while strengthening security!

-Our single sign-on system lets you create any number of logins to the same type of application.
+Our single sign-on authentication system lets you create any number of logins to the same type of application.
 If you have five WordPress sites or two Google Apps accounts, OneLogin makes them available with one password, one click.
 If you have different staging and production environments, multiple login functionality is a real time-saver.

 Social authentication lets end-users sign in to OneLogin using their Social Identity Provider credentials from services such as Facebook, Google+, LinkedIn, and Twitter.
 This provides them with a more streamlined experience, since they don’t need to create a OneLogin password to access all their apps within the OneLogin SSO portal.
 We’ve made it very easy for OneLogin admins to implement Social Sign-In.
 This feature is especially useful for externally-facing apps used by your customers.